nodejs/node/GOVERNANCE.md

-# io.js Project Governance
+# Node.js Project Governance

 ## Technical Committee

-The io.js project is jointly governed by a Technical Committee (TC) which is responsible for high-level guidance of the project.
+The Node.js project is jointly governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.

-The TC has final authority over this project including:
+The TSC has final authority over this project including:

 * Technical direction
 * Project governance and process (including this policy)